timborn/SWR-Protector/readme.txt

     and numbers doesn't like naming a cell, for some reason.
 33. Git Tag each version and make sure you push tags to origin https://git-scm.com/book/en/v2/Git-Basics-Tagging
+34. TODO: Ron thinks the power connections should be swapped, end for end, so the power for radio and radio antenna connections come out the same side.
+    Is this true?
+He says if it's swapped, the relay won't stay triggered.
+35. If the power connections are material, label the board so the ends are clear.